strimzi/strimzi-kafka-oauth/examples/README-authz.md

 ## Token Based Authorization with Keycloak Authorization Services

 Once the Kafka Broker has obtained an access token by using Strimzi Kafka OAuth for authentication, it is possible to use centrally managed authorization rules to enforce access restrictions onto Kafka Clients.
-For this Strimzi Kafka OAuth supports the use of Keycloak Authorization Services.
+For this Strimzi Kafka OAuth supports the use of `Keycloak Authorization Services`.

 A custom authorizer has to be configured on the Kafka Broker to take advantage of Authorization Services REST endpoints available on Keycloak, which provide a list of granted permissions on resources for authenticated users.
 The list is fetched once, and enforced locally on the Kafka Broker for each user session in order to provide fast authorization decisions.